2021 Arizona State Sun Devils football team

 The 2021 Arizona State Sun Devils football team represented Arizona State University in the 2021 NCAA Division I FBS football season.
 The Sun Devils played their home games at Sun Devil Stadium in Tempe, Arizona, and competed in the South Division of the Pac-12 Conference.
 They were led by fourth-year head coach Herm Edwards.

-Previous season

-The Sun Devils finished the 2020 season 2–2 and placed fourth in the South Division.
-The Sun Devils had games scheduled against Northern Arizona, UNLV, and BYU, but these games were cancelled due to the Pac-12's decision to only play conference games due to the COVID–19 pandemic.
-Games against California, Colorado, and Utah were also cancelled due to the pandemic.
+On April 19, 2024, Arizona State vacated all 8 of their wins from the 2021 season due to NCAA violations stemming from Arizona State offering recruiting inducements, impermissible tryouts and tampering.
+Arizona State ended the season with an 0–5 record.